Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Things We Like

-• Consistent, splash-free performance.
+• Consistent, splash-free performance

-• Comparable efficiency to pricier Vitamix blenders.
+• Comparable efficiency to pricier hand-held Vitamix blenders

-• Ergonomic handle for a secure grip.
+• Ergonomic handle for a secure grip

-• Remains cool even during heavy-duty use.
+• Remains cool even during heavy-duty use

-• Versatile with a generous accessory set.
+• Versatile with a generous accessory set

 Things We Don’t Like